Leo-Besancon/Rust-RayTracer/README.md

 This project contains:
 * A Rust library crate in /src/lib.rs
 * A Rust binary crate in /src/main.rs in order to present how to use the library.
-It defines a default scene, with spheres, a camera, lightning and a configuration files.
+It defines a default scene, with spheres, a camera, lighting and a rendering configuration.
 * Documentation
 * Tests

+Some implemented features:
+* Indirect lighting and smooth shadows
+* Diffuse, Reflective and Refractive and Hybrid (Phong BRDF) material handling
+* Anti-aliasing and Monte Carlo noise-reducing
+* Multi-threading with the rayon crate
+* Object, camera and lights animations

 To run, please use the following command lines:
 ```